 INITIAL APPEARANCE PROJECT

 Across the United States, thousands of newly-arrested people disappear, languishing behind bars for days, weeks – or even months – before they ever see a judge or an attorney.
-The Deason Center has taken the lead in confronting this initial appearance crisis.
-The Initial Appearance Project builds information, advances education, and supports litigation about the right to a prompt post-arrest judicial appearance.
-The Center’s innovative Jail Justice Project compiles data about initial appearance delays around the country.
-Professor Metzger’s article, Criminal (Dis)Appearance (forthcoming in the March 2020 issue of the George Washington Law Review) grapples with the constitutional implications of initial appearance delays.
-The Deason Center’s national legislative and litigation partnerships will enforce the Due Process right to a prompt post-arrest judicial appearance.
-Click here to read the paper.
+The Deason Center’s Initial Appearance Project collects data, advances policy, and supports litigation about the right to a prompt post-arrest judicial appearance.
+Through our innovative Jail Justice Project, we compile and analyze data about initial appearance delays around the country.
+Professor Metzger’s article, Criminal (Dis)Appearance (forthcoming in the April 2020 issue of the George Washington Law Review), grapples with the constitutional implications of initial appearance delays.
+Read the most recent draft of CRIMINAL (DIS)APPEARANCE here.